PrimeAC/Pacman-Game/README.md

-# DAD-Project
+# PACMAN Game

-Repository for the project of Development of Distributed Applications.
+Repository for the project of the Development of Distributed Applications class.

+The DAD project aims at implementing a simplified (and therefore far from complete) fault-tolerant real-time distributed gaming platform.

 To start the game: